 During the first 30 days of using the card, I was abroad and used the card till I reached the 200-pound exchange limit.
 It really served me well, because I had two occasions where my crypto.com card got refused for some reason and one time where I didn’t top it up on time.

 While doing step 2. when requesting the card, there are a few limitations to which cards you can add.
 All of your virtual or physical Visa, Mastercard, Diners Club, and Discover debit and credit cards can be added to Curve.
 But there is no support for American Express, Maestro, JCB, or UnionPay cards.
 It doesn’t matter if the card is virtual or physical.

 American Express is a big one but apparently, Amex doesn’t want to hand over control of their user experience to another party.

-Upgrading the card is needed if you want to make use of the perks such as lounge access increase your limits and thus have a lower chance of paying fees or want their travel and mobile insurances.
+Upgrading the card is needed if you want to use the perks such as lounge access to increase your limits and thus have a lower chance of paying fees or enjoying their travel and mobile insurances.

 A deeper look at Curve’s main selling points